sthalles/sthalles.github.io/_posts/2019-11-26-keras-regularizer.markdown

 1. **We first load the model architecture and pre-trained weights.** For Computer Vision, where transfer-learning is more established, this is where we load one of these famous architectures like DenseNets, or MobileNets and their respective weights (trained on ImageNet).

 2. **We then add a task-specific classification layer on the top of the pre-trained model.** This is usually a dense layer with a softmax or sigmoid activation.
 Note that the number of units in the classification layer has to be equal to the number of classes of your new problem.
-So, if your insects dataset contains 28 kinds of bugs and the likes, the last layer needs to have 28 units.
+So, if your insect's dataset contains 28 kinds of bugs and the likes, the last layer needs to have 28 units.

 3. Then, we finish up the model preparation.
 In Keras, we compile the model with an optimizer and a loss function, set up the hyper-parameters, and call fit.